 History

-The NIB Trust Fund was established as a trust in 1975 and in the same year obtained charitable status.
+The Future Generations Foundation (formerly the NIB Trust Fund) was established as a trust in 1975 and in the same year obtained charitable status.

-Today, the NIB Trust Fund supports education programs aimed at healing, reconciliation, and knowledge building.
-The goal of the NIB Trust Fund is to help First Nations and Métis people, organizations, and communities address the long-lasting impacts of the Indian residential schools system and to support education programs aimed at healing and reconciliation over many years.
-All NIB Trust funding is accessed through a competitive application process.
+Today, the FG Foundation supports education programs aimed at healing, reconciliation, and knowledge building.
+The goal of the FG Foundation is to help First Nations and Métis people, organizations, and communities address the long-lasting impacts of the Indian residential schools system and to support education programs aimed at healing and reconciliation over many years.
+All FG Foundation funding is accessed through a competitive application process.

-To date, the NIB Trust Fund has awarded $49M to 604 Group Beneficiaries to provide language and cultural revitalization programs, back to the land programs, teaching circles, youth camps, traditional kinship connections, student support, certified training, and scholarship programs.
+To date, the FG Foundation has awarded $59.7M to 690 Group Beneficiaries to provide language and cultural revitalization programs, back to the land programs, teaching circles, youth camps, traditional kinship connections, student support, certified training, and scholarship programs.
 In addition, it has awarded $30.1M in funding for 7,131 First Nation and Métis individuals engaged in cultural learning, post-secondary, or training and certification.

 Join our List!